AdobeDocs/campaign-standard.en/help/automating/using/workflow-control-group.md

 # Workflow use-case: Building a control group {#building-control-group}

-To measure the impact of an email campaign, you may want to exclude some profiles from your target so that they will not receive the message.
-This control group can be used to make a comparison with the behavior of the target population, which has received the delivery.
+To measure the impact of an email campaign, you may want to exclude some profiles from your target so that they will not receive a message.
+This control group can be used to make a comparison with the behavior of the target population which received the delivery.

 To do this in Adobe Campaign, you can maintain a separate table for control groups and use a segmentation activity within a workflow to isolate this control group.
 * The message is sent to the target population and tracked as usual in the sending logs.